MultiX-Amsterdam/data-science-book-uva-2023/docs/syllabus.md

 However, you can use the question mark "?" syntax to [access the IPython help](https://ipython.readthedocs.io/en/stable/interactive/python-ipython-diff.html#accessing-help) to check the documentation of functions.
 :::

+### Assignments

+Assignment instructions and materials will all be in English.

 Assignments are not graded, but you should do them as they are essential in improving your data science skills.
 You also do not need to submit the assignments.
 We expect you to do the assignments by yourself and discuss them with the TAs in the work sessions.